colabottles/toddl/posts/modern-frontends.md

 I was not there for a week long holiday.
 I was there to give a talk.

-Five talks at the nd, no final keynote to bring the crowd back together before leaving and closing the conference.
+Five talks at the end, no final keynote to bring the crowd back together before leaving and closing the conference.
 Nothing.
 What a fuck up of exceptional proportions.

 ## Summary